yogeshhegde/processor-sdk-doc/CONTRIBUTING.md

 Please see the following for additional resources on commit formatting: https://www.conventionalcommits.org/en/v1.0.0/

+> [!NOTE]
+> This entire project is documentation.
+Using the docs tag for all changes is
+> not helpful.
+Please reserve usage of the docs tag for changes to this projects
+> documentation, such as the README or CONTRIBUTING documents.
+If the change is
+> adding information it should be treated as a feat, if it is changing incorrect
+> information it should be a fix.

 ## Project structure

 This project uses reStructuredText (reST or RST) for generating standard HTML